Natalie Vértiz: Early life

 Vértiz was born in the United States.
 She is the second daughter of former beauty queen Patricia González and Alberto Vértiz.

 After moving to Lima, capital of Peru, she studied at the Queen of Angels School and after completing her studies at that school, she moved to the city of Pompano Beach, Florida, where she lived until she was 19 years old.

 Pageants

 Natalie, who is a resident of Pompano Beach, competed in Miss Perú 2011, representing the Peruvian community in the United States, where she was one of 12 finalists and obtained the title of Miss Perú 2011, as well as the Best Body and Miss Silhouette awards.
 Her nutritionists and trainers, Christopher Rios, Daniel Rios and Xavier Rios, succeeded with his advisement towards her winning of the "Best Body" Award.

 Natalie represented Peru at the Miss Universe 2011 pageant.

+Personal life

 On March 17, 2014, Vértiz and boyfriend Jacobo (Yaco) Eskenazi Álvarez welcomed a son.